cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    joker characters and the expected elapsed time is displayed.
-   Additionally you can customize the width of the entropy field used for this kind of analysis within the analysis options; and you can specify which alphabet you expect the cleartext is build from).
+   Additionally you can customize the width of the entropy field used for this kind of analysis within the analysis options; and you can specify which alphabet you expect the plaintext is build from).

 - Modern (asymmetric) crypto methods and protocols (hash, RSA, ECC, digital signature, hybrid encryption, PKCS#5, shared secret, ...) and partly